heketi/vagrant-heketi/README.md

 Now we let Heketi determine where to place the bricks and create our volume.

-> NOTE: Heketi algorithm today is currently not very smart.
-We plan on using OpenStack Swift's Ring algorithm to determine the object, I mean, brick placements in the cluster.
+> NOTE: Heketi uses OpenStack Swift's Ring algorithm to determine the object, I mean, brick placements in the cluster.

 * Method: _POST_  URL: `http://192.168.10.100:8080/volumes`
 * Type the following in the *Body*